napari/napari.github.io/dev/_sources/gallery/add_vectors_image.rst

 * x-proj and y-proj are the vector projections at each center
 * each vector is centered on a pixel of the NxM grid

+.. tags:: visualization-basic

 ..
-GENERATED FROM PYTHON SOURCE LINES 11-43
+GENERATED FROM PYTHON SOURCE LINES 13-45